ChitraSiddharthan/Markdown-Previewer/README.md

 ### 3. Open `index.html` in Your Browser

-While this project is built with React, for simplicity and to avoid a build process, the `index.html` directly includes the necessary scripts via CDNs.
-You can open this file directly in your web browser to view the application.
-For development or more complex features, a typical React development setup might be used.
+No complex build process or installations are necessary.
+Simply open the `index.html` file directly in your web browser to view the application.

 ---

-## ⚙️ Technologies Used
+## 🧠 Technologies Used

-- React
 - HTML5
 - Tailwind CSS (via CDN)
 - Marked.js (via CDN)
+- Vanilla JavaScript
 - Custom CSS